 The best way to prevent a stroke is to eat a healthy diet, exercise regularly and avoid smoking and excessive consumption of alcohol.

-A low-fat, high-fibre diet is recommended, including plenty of fresh fruit and vegetables (five portions a day) and whole grains.
-You should limit the amount of salt you eat.
-You should avoid food containing saturated fats because these will increase your cholesterol levels.
+A low-fat, high-fibre diet is recommended, including plenty of fresh fruit and vegetables (5 portions a day) as well as whole grains.
+You should also limit the amount of salt you eat.
+And you should avoid food containing saturated fats because these will increase your cholesterol levels.

 However, a balanced diet should include a small amount of unsaturated fat, which will help reduce your cholesterol levels.

 Combining a healthy diet with regular exercise is the best way to maintain a healthy weight.
 Having a healthy weight reduces your chances of developing high blood pressure.

 Regular exercise will keep your heart healthy and help your blood to circulate more efficiently.
 It will also lower your cholesterol level and keep your blood pressure at a healthy level.